-As mentioned above, ERP integration with Project Server 2010 is a highly sought after feature.
-Microsoft has included it in their ERP products (Dynamics) and there are other 3rd party products that have been created to assist in the combining of systems like SAP and Project Server.
+As mentioned earlier, ERP integration with Project Server 2010 is a highly sought after feature.
+Microsoft has included it in its ERP products (Dynamics), and other third-party products have been created to assist in the combining of systems.

-The benefits and scenarios for integrating Microsoft Project Server 2010 with ERP; in particular integrating the actual time reporting from ERP systems with the time phased planning and resource forecasting power of Project Server 2010 creates one of the best solutions for seeing earned value with minimal effort effectively linking actuals from the Source of Record (whether financial or time related) for organizations who want to maximize their work management and establish more fluid and effective reporting without duplicating time or cost entries.
+The benefits and scenarios for integrating Microsoft Project Server 2010 with ERP, in particular, integrating the actual time reporting from ERP systems with the time phased planning and resource forecasting power of Project Server 2010, create one of the best solutions for seeing earned value with minimal effort.
+It effectively links actuals from the source of record (whether financial or time related) for organizations that want to maximize their work management and establish more fluid and effective reporting without duplicating time or cost entries.

-Some companies and partners have worked directly with organizations to use the richness of the API with SharePoint, Project Server and the SQL server database to integrate bi-directional reporting and updates.
-This integration is both cost effective and enables the source of record Actuals (both Cost and Time reporting) to bring actuals to the planning activities that Project/Program Offices or Scheduling groups use Project Server 2010 for.
+Some companies and partners have worked directly with organizations to use the richness of the application programming interface with SharePoint, Project Server, and the SQL server database to integrate bidirectional reporting and updates.
+This integration is cost effective and enables the source of record actuals (both cost and time reporting) to bring actuals to the planning activities that project/program offices or scheduling groups use Project Server 2010 for.

-This connection and the processes around validation and viewing the ERP information in a Project environment enables companies to drastically reduce the time spent in planning and trying to map the actuals directly with the way that the organization schedules work, by enabling the feature rich reporting capabilities of Microsoft Project Professional, Project Server and SharePoint and put that planning and reporting directly in the hands of the end users.
+This connection and the processes around validation and viewing the ERP information in a Project environment enables companies to drastically reduce the time spent in planning and trying to map the actuals directly with the way that the organization schedules work.
+Enabling the feature-rich reporting capabilities of Microsoft Project Professional, Project Server and SharePoint puts that planning and reporting directly in the hands of the end users.

-At the time of this writing, there are several companies who have created integration modules or have done significant work bringing these systems together.
+At the time of this writing, several companies have created integration modules or have done significant work bringing these systems together.
+These companies and brief descriptions are listed next.

-Advisicon Inc:

-An International Project, Program and Portfolio Management Company, teaching, authoring and consulting in the establishment of Project Management Offices and the Technologies to Optimize and Automate their processes and methodology best practices.
+Advisicon Inc. An international project, program, and portfolio management company, teaching, authoring, and consulting in the establishment of PMOs and the technologies to optimize and automate their processes and methodology best practices.

-The Project Group (TPG)

-An international full-service provider of consulting, implementation, hosting, products, and training for project management and Microsoft Project.

-Campana & Schott:

-An international consulting company for project management and process optimization.
+Campana & Schott.
+An international consulting company for PM and process optimization.
 With the combination of management and technology consulting, Campana & Schott improve business processes and automate them by using innovative information technology.

+The Project Group (TPG).
+An international full-service provider of consulting, implementation, hosting, products, and training for PM and Microsoft Project.

 Important Concepts Covered in This Chapter

 In this chapter we covered the importance of involving and engaging the financial management of an organization early in the implementation of Microsoft’s PPM product.
-Project Server 2010 was designed with top down scalability in mind and can fold both bottom up tracking and work management with Strategic Alignment and Business Value reporting in one centralized environment.
+Project Server 2010 was designed with top-down scalability in mind and can fold both bottom-up tracking and work management with strategic alignment and business value reporting in one centralized environment.
+The list below are key topics covered in this chapter and reinforce the value of Project Server 2010.[AU: introduce list]

-Project Server empowers the PMO to Support and Work with the CFO and for a CFO to be able to help ensure good reporting by basic up front business case tie-in with projects and proposals
+Project Server empowers the PMO to support and work with the CFO and for a CFO to help ensure good reporting by basic up-front business case tie-in with projects and proposals.

-The key to financial reporting and strategic value proposition evaluation reporting is found through adding these key metrics to the Phases and Stages associated with a Project’s Lifecycle
+The key to financial reporting and strategic value proposition evaluation reporting is found through adding these key metrics to the phases and stages associated with a project’s lifecycle.

-Understanding Work Management is important to an organization’s critical success in ensuring good alignment with strategic goals and objectives for a project
+Understanding work management is important to an organization’s critical success in ensuring good alignment with strategic goals and objectives for a project.

-Actuals and Estimates are designed to be native and easily exposed for financial and other progress reporting at a view at a glance
+Actuals and estimates are designed to be native and easily exposed for financial and other progress reporting at a glance.

-ERP and Financial Data can be linked and integrated with Project Server through both native features and 3rd party products/modules
+ERP and financial data can be linked and integrated with Project Server through both native features and third-party products/modules.